pachterlab/seqspec/docs/SPECIFICATION.md

   - RNA
 lib_struct: https://teichlab.github.io/scg_lib_structs/methods_html/SPLiT-seq.html
 assay_spec:
+	...
 ```
+The following terms fully specify an `Assay`

+- `seqspec_version`: a [semver](https://semver.org/) string that specifies the specification version
-- `name` is a free-form string that labels the assay
+- `assay`: is a free-form string that labels the assay
+- `sequencer`: is a free-form string that labels sequencer
+- `name` is a string that identifies the assay/sequencer combination that produces reads
 - `doi` is the doi link to the paper/protocol that describes the assay (if it exists)
 - `publication_date` is the date the assay was published (linked to by the `doi`).
 Must be in DD Month Year format.
 - `description` is a free-form string that describes the assay